What to know about the bleeding virus detected in French ticks

-French authorities said that Crimean-Congo haemorrhagic fever (CCHF) was detected in ticks in southern France this month.
-Climate change favours their further spread, experts say.
+Authorities said that Crimean-Congo haemorrhagic fever (CCHF) was detected for the first time in southern France this month.
+Here's what we know.

 A virus that causes haemorrhagic fever was detected for the first time in France this month in around 100 ticks collected in 2022 and 2023 on farms in the south of the country.